-Never mind that several of John Pizzarelli’s song choices at the Cinegrill are holdovers from the selections on his “Live at Birdland” disc.
+Never mind that several of John Pizzarelli’s song choices at the Cinegrill are holdovers from the selections on his “Live at Birdland” disc, which Telarc released in April.
 Fine as that album is, Pizzarelli is still finding room to expand the humor, focus the romance and spread out on the fretboard.
-It’s a fabulous family affair on view here and this 90-minute effort breezes by in no time.
+Pizzarelli’s doesn’t stray far from the tone of the “Birdland” disc with this show — it’s back to Cabaret 101, he says, “love and romance.”
+It’s a fabulous family affair on view here — brother, dad and wife are in the act — and this 90-minute effort breezes by in no time.

 Pizzarelli calls the evening “the Von Trapps on martinis” and he’s not too far off the mark, though one doubts the singing Austrians ever had a crowd in stitches the way Pizzarelli did on opening night.
 The singer is a charming and benevolent host, and wisely that’s a sidelight — he is first and foremost a guitarist, schooled on swing masters such as Django Reinhardt and Freddie Green and capable of riffing away with efficiency and lyricism.
 His voice is gentle and unforced; it won’t astound but it gets the job done.

 He has an affinity for lightweight songs — opener “They Can’t Take That Away From Me” is evening’s sturdiest standard — and when he dives into “Rhode Island,” the humor, phrasing and improvisation meld in captivating fashion.
 Beyond a combo scat-and-guitar solo, he’s rarely flashy and often church-mouse quiet, though any guitar student would be impressed with the way he works his seven-stringed Moll guitar.
 It’s jazz as a gentleman’s artform, not all that different from Lyle Lovett at his most urbane.